About U.S. Catholic Sisters Against Human Trafficking

 In April 2013, 15 sisters who were engaged in anti-trafficking work throughout the U.S. were invited to gather in Washington D.C.
 Sister Margaret Nacke, CSJ, from Concordia, KS, and Sister Ann Scholz, SSND, Associate Director for Social Mission, LCWR, were instrumental in convening this group.
-Alexia Kelley, President, and CEO of FADICA (Foundations and Donors Interested in Catholic Activities), provided financial support for this gathering and graciously hosted this initial three-day meeting.
+This initial three-day gathering was made possible with the leadership and partnership of Alexia Kelley, President, and CEO of FADICA (Foundations and Donors Interested in Catholic Activities) and the financial support of several FADICA members.

 While in Washington, these sisters met with representatives from the Polaris Project and several government officials who were engaged in anti-trafficking work.
 They also spent time sharing and reflecting with one another about their own work in the anti-trafficking arena.
 They realized the benefits of joining their efforts together and becoming a national network and the public, corporate voice for U.S. sisters on the issue of human trafficking.